realsmartnose/gpsnose-typo3-ext/Documentation/Index.rst

 		en

 	:Description:
-		Extension to integrate GpsNose into TPO3
+		Extension to integrate GpsNose into TYPO3 - GpsNose connects anonymous people to the real world using the web and mobiles

 	:Keywords:
 		community,gpsnose.com,comment,members,news